British bank Aldermore appoints former Coutts chief as chairman

 Jones fills a void left after David Arculus stepped down as Aldermore chairman in July, leaving director John Callender to fill the role on an interim basis.

-Jones was previously chief executive of Coutts Group, the private banking arm of Royal Bank of Scotland (RBS.L), and was general manager of international private banking at Asia-focused Standard Chartered (STAN.L).
+Jones was previously chief executive of Coutts Group, the private banking arm of Royal Bank of Scotland, and was general manager of international private banking at Asia-focused Standard Chartered.

 He is currently chairman of Aspen Insurance Holdings, a London-based specialty insurance firm listed in New York.